 If you’re ready to jump on the shipping container home bandwagon, there are many high-quality homes you can buy right now.
 These homes are built off-site and then delivered to your property on a truck.
 Many companies build container homes that are inspected and pass building code, which is one less thing you’ll have to worry about.

-Here are our top picks for container homes for sale.
+Here are our top picks for shipping container homes for sale.

 1) Backcountry Containers

-Backcountry Containers builds custom homes out of a combination of stacked and adjoined 20 and 40-foot shipping containers.
+Backcountry Containers builds custom homes out of a combination of stacked and adjoined 20 and 40-foot shipping container houses.

 Each container home is unique and designed for the homeowner’s land and vision.
 First, the company makes sure the shipping containers are water and wind tight, and then insulates them.